+- ENTRANCE

+- EXIT

-- ENTRANCE - EXIT which are the roots of the binary trees.
+which are the roots of the binary trees.
 They can be identified because they are the only vertices of degree two in the graph.

 Glued-Trees Problem: Given an oracle O_A for the graph and the name x of the ENTRANCE, find the name y of the EXIT.
-An efficient method based on quantum walks can solve this problem with constant probability, while no classical algorithm that uses less than a subexponential (in n) number of oracles exists.

 There are two special vertices:

+- ENTRANCE

+- EXIT

-- ENTRANCE - EXIT which are the roots of the binary trees.
+which are the roots of the binary trees.
 They can be identified because they are the only vertices of degree two in the graph.

 Glued-Trees Problem: Given an oracle O_A for the graph and the name x of the ENTRANCE, find the name y of the EXIT.
-An efficient method based on quantum walks can solve this problem with constant probability, while no classical algorithm that uses less than a subexponential (in n) number of oracles exists.

 There are two special vertices:

+- ENTRANCE

+- EXIT

-- ENTRANCE - EXIT which are the roots of the binary trees.
+which are the roots of the binary trees.
 They can be identified because they are the only vertices of degree two in the graph.

 Glued-Trees Problem: Given an oracle O_A for the graph and the name x of the ENTRANCE, find the name y of the EXIT.
-An efficient method based on quantum walks can solve this problem with constant probability, while no classical algorithm that uses less than a subexponential (in n) number of oracles exists.

 There are two special vertices:

 - ENTRANCE

 - EXIT

 which are the roots of the binary trees.
 They can be identified because they are the only vertices of degree two in the graph.

 Glued-Trees Problem: Given an oracle O_A for the graph and the name x of the ENTRANCE, find the name y of the EXIT.

-An efficient method based on quantum walks can solve this problem with constant probability, while no classical algorithm that uses less than a subexponential (in n) number of oracles exists.

-3

 Break

 Questions?